Kardashian index: Interpretation

 A high K-index indicates an over-blown scientific fame, while a low K-index suggests that a scientist is being undervalued.
 According to the author Hall, researchers whose K-index > 5 can be considered "Science Kardashians".
 Hall wrote:

 Hall also added "a serious note" noticing the gender disparity in his sample.
 Of 14 female scientists, 11 had lower than predicted K-indices, while only one of the high-index scientists was female.

-On February 11, 2022, on Twitter, Neil Hall stated that he intended the Kardashian Index to be a “dig at metrics not Kardashians” and that “the entire premise is satire”.
+On February 11, 2022, on Twitter, Neil Hall stated that he intended the Kardashian index to be a "dig at metrics not Kardashians" and that "the entire premise is satire".

 Response

-Many jocular indices of scientific productivity were proposed in the immediate aftermath of publication of the K-Index paper.
-The Tesla Index measured social isolation of scientists relative to their productivity, named after Nikola Tesla, whose work was hugely influential, while he remained a social recluse.
+Many jocular indices of scientific productivity were proposed in the immediate aftermath of publication of the K-index paper.
+The Tesla index measured social isolation of scientists relative to their productivity, named after Nikola Tesla, whose work was hugely influential, while he remained a social recluse.
 People tweeted suggestions hashtagged #alternatesciencemetrics.

 In 2022, John Ioannidis authored a paper in The BMJ arguing that signatories of the Great Barrington Declaration about how to deal with the COVID-19 pandemic were shunned as a fringe minority by those in favor of the John Snow Memorandum.
 According to him, the latter used their large numbers of followers on Twitter and other social media and op-eds to shape a scientific "groupthink" against the former, who had less influence.

-The version of the index that Ioannidis used used Scopus citations instead of Google Scholar citations, since many of the signatories had no Google Scholar pages.
+The version of the index that Ioannidis used Scopus citations instead of Google Scholar citations, since many of the signatories had no Google Scholar pages.

 The K-index suggests that the number of citations of a given scientist is comparable to their scientific value.
 This assumption has been criticized.

-The proposal of the K-Index has been interpreted as a criticism to the assumption that scientists should have a social media impact at all, while in reality, social media footprint has no correlation to the scientific quality or scientific impact.
+The proposal of the K-index has been interpreted as a criticism to the assumption that scientists should have a social media impact at all, while in reality, social media footprint has no correlation to the scientific quality or scientific impact.